Fabrizio Van Marciano is a proud father of two, a devoted husband, a professional blogger, a YouTube content creator, and a Podcaster.

-So far, I owe my success to having incredible passion, perseverance and consistency.
-Those are the three ingredients you need to have to be successful in anything, whether it’s blogging or something else entirely.
+So far, I owe my success to having incredible passion, perseverance, and consistency.
+Those are the three ingredients you need to have to succeed in anything, whether blogging or something else entirely.

-I think it would be fair to say that I’ve spent more time building my blog and online businesses than I have with my family in the last ten years.
+It would be fair to say that I’ve spent more time building my blog and online businesses than with my family in the last ten years.

 They have been incredibly supportive, and now my children are inspired to become bloggers and content creators, which makes me very proud.
 Though, I would love them to follow their paths rather than mine.

 Don’t get me wrong.
 Blogging and entrepreneurship have allowed me to spend more quality time with the people who matter in my life; otherwise, I wouldn’t have been able to do that.
 But I’ve had to sacrifice a lot of things along the way.